freeletics/khonshu/docs/codegen/navigation.md

 scope (usually an app wide or an Activity level scope).
 With that it's not necessary to manually create a `Set` of all destinations anymore.
 It can simply be injected.

-The integration of MAD's Codegen and Navigation libraries also expects a `NavEventNavigator` to be injectable.
+The integration of Khonshu's Codegen and Navigation libraries also expects a `NavEventNavigator` to be injectable.
 This can be easily achieved by adding `@ScopeTo(ExampleScope::class) @ContributesBinding(ExampleScope::class, NavEventNavigator::class)` to a subclass of it.
 The generated code will automatically take care of setting up